INCREDIBLE Victories for Teachers & Kids

 The legislature left the salary freeze in place despite a billion dollar surplus.

 Our campaign launched on Monday.
 By Thursday, we had a budget amendment that secured over $40 million for South Carolina teachers.

-Join EdFirstSC at no cost if you have not done so.
-Please use the Donate button (right) to keep our organization strong.
+Join EdFirstSC at no cost if you have not not done so.

 Primary Election Endorsements for State Supt.